peterweissbier/linux-tweaks/README.md

 Exec=sudo doublecmd

+sudo visudo and add the following line

+yourusername ALL = NOPASSWD: /usr/bin/doublecmd

-drag the new created root-doublecmd.desktop to the taskbar to use it as a launcher
+add the created root-doublecmd.desktop to the desktop/taskbar to use it as a launcher